 Every reasonable effort will be made to accommodate these needs.
-For further information please call our office at (318) 387-2572.
+For further information please call our office at (318) 387-2572 or visit the North Delta website at www.northdelta.org.

 C. All public meetings will be announced in the News Star.
 All persons or organizations maintained on the interested parties list will be notified of public meetings.
 Also, every effort will be made to ensure that stakeholders in the transportation planning process are invited to participate.
 These stakeholders will include, but not be limited to; persons or organizations involved in traffic operations, transportation safety and enforcement, airports and port authorities, and appropriate private transportation providers.